blazejsewera/blog/src/pages/second-brain.md

   <figcaption>A zoomed-in view of a Second Brain graph</figcaption>
 </figure>

+## Note-taking as communication practice

+We all need to communicate with other people every day, everywhere.
+Clearly expressing our thoughts is very hard, yet it's one of the most important skills in life.
+I observed that note-taking helped me make my explanations more understandable, my arguments more substantial, and simply improve my ability to retrieve relevant information on the spot.

+We want to aim at expressing our thoughts to other people regularly, in order to gather feedback on the quality of our notes and communication.
+We need to gather what we already have and actually produce the first version of an important argument, article, speech, or presentation.[^focus]
+We can then gather feedback on that version and iterate, so that the next version is more concise, easier to understand, and resonates better with the audience.

+Furthermore, when we write our notes for our future selves, we have to think about forgetting the context with time.
+A reader of a text has a fundamentally different thought process than the writer.[^reader-thought-process] Thus, we have to place ourselves in the role of the reader so that we can make a useful note for the future.

+[^focus]: T. Forte, Building a Second Brain: A Proven Method to Organise Your Digital Life and Unlock Your Creative Potential.
+Profile, 2022. (pp. 180–182).
+[^reader-thought-process]: University of Chicago.
+The Craft of Writing Effectively, (Jun.
+26, 2014). [[Online Video](https://youtu.be/vtIzMaLkCaM)]. (accessed: Dec.
+14, 2022).
+(7:26–10:22).

 ## Note-taking as programming practice

 One thing every software engineer needs to do